We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 Oasis Kratom

-We hope that this blog has answered your question, “Is kratom legal in Arkansas?”
-Sadly, we are not able to offer you our products if you live in this area.
-However, we do encourage you to become an active part of the AKA and push to legalize kratom throughout the state.
+We hope this blog has answered your question, “Is kratom legal in Arkansas?”
+Sadly, we cannot offer our products if you live in this area.
+However, we encourage you to become active in the AKA and push to legalize kratom throughout the state.
 If you have any questions about kratom, let us know.
 Otherwise, you can check back here for the latest news on the legalities of kratom in Arkansas.

 Disclaimer and Warning